GolotaRoman91/Telega_AI_bot/README.md

 Todo:

-1. Realize start conversation
+1. Code Refactoring
-2. Realize end conversation
+2. Adding new functionality: displaying the archive of dialogs